TL;DR

 Pass.

 Here’s the solution: set deadlines for feedback too.
 With Filestage, you can set due dates for each review step to let your stakeholders know when you need feedback.
-And with little status indicators in your dashboard to show who still needs to review or approve your document, it’s easy to keep them accountable.
+Plus, with little status indicators in your dashboard to show who still needs to review or approve your document, it’s easy to track progress and keep them accountable.

 But here’s the best bit.
 As the due date creeps closer, your reviewers will get automated reminders by email – or in a Slack or Microsoft Teams channel of your choice.
 So instead of wrestling your documents across the finish line, you can move onto something else while the feedback comes to you.